Star Trek/Green Lantern: Stranger Worlds

-Sinestro reaches Planet Oa and frees the yellow light entity from the Green Power Battery.
+Sinestro reaches Oa and frees Parallax from the Green Power Battery.
 Khan forms his new Augments having escaped Starfleet custody and arrives at the Klingon planet to conquer it.
-The U.S.S Enterprise and GLs try to stop Khan and Sinestro.

-Sinestro invades Oa and frees the Yellow light entity from the Power Battery.
-The Enterprise with the Green Lanterns try to stop Sinestro but the lanterns have lost their power.
-James Kirk gains gets a power ring to save the other lanterns.
+The U.S.S Enterprise and Green Lanterns try to stop Khan and Sinestro, but the lanterns have lost their power.
+Kirk gets a power ring to save the other lanterns.

 Reception

 The comic received mostly positive reviews.